 It is recommended to plant kumquat in a blend of soil mix preferably enriched with fertilizer.

-- The pot must absolutely be holed at the bottom to avoid having the roots stagnate in water.
+- The pot must absolutely have a hole at the bottom to avoid having the roots stagnate in water.

-An ideal solution is to pour in a layer of gravel, clay pebbles or rocks to ensure that excess water drains well to the bottom.
+An ideal solution is to pour in a layer of gravel, clay pebbles or rocks.
+This ensures excess water drains well to the bottom.